Summer Bridge ScholarsApply to 2015 Summer Bridge Scholars Program

 Math Enrichment Workshop

 This six-week workshop is designed to prepare you for the College Algebra entrance exam and give you the foundation to be successful in your first math course at UMKC.

 Some topics to be covered:

 Students will gain knowledge of diverse cultures, cross-cultural communication, the dynamics of privilege and oppression, and the uses of power between groups.
 They will develop and explore their own competence with regards to the dimensions of difference, especially as it relates to others in their communities.
 Students will gain knowledge about notable historical and political figures in Kansas City community.
 Finally, they will be challenged to examine their own perceptions about the history and influence of people of color in the Kansas City community.

 - Discussion with the Counseling Center: "Pushing through mental health and socio-economic issues"

-This is an eight-week workshop series that covers topics such as budgeting, loans and debt, and how money affects relationships.
+This is an six-week workshop series that covers topics such as budgeting, loans and debt, and how money affects relationships.